‘A Knight of the Seven Kingdoms’ Premiere Date & Trailer Revealed (VIDEO)

 The official logline of the series states, “A century before the events of Game of Thrones, two unlikely heroes wandered Westeros… a young, naïve but courageous knight, Ser Duncan the Tall, and his diminutive squire, Egg.
 Set in an age when the Targaryen line still holds the Iron Throne, and the memory of the last dragon has not yet passed from living memory, great destinies, powerful foes, and dangerous exploits all await these improbable and incomparable friends.”

 In other words, this series is closer in the timeline to Game of Thrones than House of the Dragon, which is set roughly 200 years before the events of Game of Thrones.
-The show is based on George R.R.
-Martin‘s A Knight of the Seven Kingdoms.
+Parker said Knight of the Seven Kingdoms is set just over 50 years after the death of the last dragon in the Targaryen dynasty before Daenerys Targaryen brings them back.

 Who is in the Knight of the Seven Kingdoms cast?

-Peter Claffey and Dexter Sol Ansell play the central duo, Ser Duncan the Tall, a.k.a.
+Claffey and Ansell (above) play the central duo, Ser Duncan the Tall, a.k.a.
 Dunk, and Egg.
 Claffey is an actor and former Connacht Rugby player with credits in shows such as Apple TV+‘s Bad Sisters and Wreck.
 He’s slated to star alongside Cillian Murphy in Small Things Like These and Season 3 of Netflix‘s Vikings: Valhalla.

 Meanwhile, Ansell began acting at the age of four in ITV’s Emmerdale.
 His other credits include The Midwich Cuckoos, Christmas on a Mistletoe Farm, and he most recently portrayed young Coriolanus Snow in The Hunger Games: The Ballad of Songbirds and Snakes.

-In August 2024, it was confirmed by Deadline that the show’s cast would also include Edward Ashley as Ser Steffon Fossoway, Henry Ashton as Daeron Targaryen, Youssef Kerkour as Steely Pate, Daniel Monks as Ser Manfred Dondarrion, Shaun Thomas as Raymun Fossoway, Tom Vaughan-Lawlor as Plummer, and Danny Webb as Ser Arlan of Pennytree.
+The cast also includes Edward Ashley as Ser Steffon Fossoway, Henry Ashton as Daeron Targaryen, Youssef Kerkour as Steely Pate, Daniel Monks as Ser Manfred Dondarrion, Shaun Thomas as Raymun Fossoway, Tom Vaughan-Lawlor as Plummer, and Danny Webb as Ser Arlan of Pennytree.

 Who is making A Knight of the Seven Kingdoms?

-Is A Knight of the Seven Kingdoms still filming?
+What books is A Knight of the Seven Kingdoms based on?

 How long will A Knight of the Seven Kingdoms run for?